-ou. y FINANCIAL GRANT DESCRIPTION REQUIREMENTS Façade Improvement Program Approved property owners or tenants who improve the exteriors of existing businesses may seek reimbursement for half the cost, depending on the amount.
+FINANCIAL GRANT DESCRIPTION REQUIREMENTS Façade Improvement Program Approved property owners or tenants who improve the exteriors of existing businesses may seek reimbursement for half the cost, depending on the amount.
 Must undertake at least \$2,000 of improvements Project site must be located within the Town Center Area Plan boundary Tenants must have a minimum of two years remaining on their lease or have option to renew Improvements must be on the façade of the building facing the primary street orientation Individual Incentives The Town of Cary does not have a set policy regarding economic incentives.
 Each case is evaluated by the Town Council on its individual merits and incentives may be awarded if approved by Council.
 Items considered are, number of jobs, quality of jobs, capital investment, etc. Provide number of jobs, salary of jobs, and amount of capital investment that the project will generate There are no minimum requirements for the above items, and each project is evaluated on a case-by-case basis.
-Wake County Business Investment Grant The county will award a grant worth up to 2.25% of the new investment that will be paid over a period of up to eight years.
-Must meet either New Investment Threshold and/or New Jobs Threshold State of North Carolina l Job Development Investment Grant A discretionary incentive that provides sustained annual grants to new and expanding businesses measured against a percentage of withholding taxes paid by new employees.
-Project results in a net increase in employment Project increases opportunities for employment and strengthens the state's economy Project is consistent with the economic development goals of the state and of the area in which it is located Project is competitive with other state(s) or country project in North Carolina
+Wake County and/or New Jobs Threshold